 - Can present acutely (see “Clinical features” above)

-- Uncommon condition that requires urgent treatment to avoid destruction of the joint
+- Description: a rare condition that requires urgent treatment to avoid destruction of the joint

 - Etiology: S. aureus and group A streptococcus account for the majority of cases